nickramsay19/cpp-graphs/README.md

 ## Todo
 - Create a traversability method that returns the lowest amount of edges crossed such that vertex v1 can meet vertex v2.
 If a path is not found, the method shall return -1.
+- Add operator overloading for istraversable and degree for vector parameters of type Vector& and Vector.